Prioritizing Social Media Management for B2B

 Step 1: Create SMART Social Media Goals

-The SMART acronym stands for Specific, Measurable, Achievable, Relevant, Time-bound.
-S.M.A.R.T. is a tool frequently used in marketing to help plan, set goals, and measure success.
+The SMART acronym is Specific, Measurable, Achievable, Relevant, and Time-bound.
+S.M.A.R.T. is frequently used in marketing to help plan, set goals, and measure success.

 You must be specific with your SM marketing goals.
 You set your goals so they can achieve your overall business objective.
-Do not focus all your time on the likes, follows, posts, and comments, but otherwise, focus on how your social media is generating leads.
-Ask who are you targeting and how will you target them?
+Do not focus all your time on the likes, follows, posts, and comments; otherwise, focus on how your social media generates leads.
+Ask who you are targeting and how you will target them.

 How do you know if you have reached a goal if you do not measure it?
 Measuring a goal helps you meet deadlines and stay focused.
-It also helps you track your progress and gets you one step closer to achieving your goals.
-Ask yourself how many goals should I set?
-It's important to measure outcomes, not actions.
+It also helps you track your progress and gets you closer to achieving your goals.
+Ask yourself how many goals you should set.
+It's essential to measure outcomes, not actions.

 Everybody wants to set the bar high when it comes to reaching goals.
-However, you have to make sure you can achieve these goals in a realistic manner.
+However, you have to make sure you can realistically achieve these goals.
 With social media, it will take time to figure out the best way to approach goals.
-B2B marketers should focus on their business objectives, vision, and values.
+B2B marketers should focus on business objectives, vision, and values.
 If you find you are hitting your goals faster, then maybe think about increasing the complexity of your goals.
-Ask yourself how do I accomplish this goal, how realistic is the goal?
+Ask yourself, how do you accomplish this goal?
+How realistic is the goal?

-It’s important to note that every goal should have a deadline.
+It's important to note that every goal should have a deadline.
 Deadlines are created so you can be one step closer to achieving your goals.
-Of course, make sure to set your deadline in a realistic time frame.
-Ask yourself when should I start scheduling a deadline?
+Of course, set your deadline in a realistic time frame.
+Ask yourself when you should start scheduling a deadline.

 Step 2: Recognize SM Marketing Challenges

 Nice!
 You established your goals, so your next step involves identifying your social media challenges.
-Many challenges B2B marketers come across for their social media are finding the time, measuring the ROI, and finding relevant content to share with their audience.
+Many challenges B2B marketers come across for their social media: finding the time, measuring the ROI, and finding relevant content to share with their audience.

 Finding the Time

-With all the demands on our time, it can be difficult to carve out time for tweets.
-It is crucial to develop a schedule to help create time for social media.
-There are many applications and platforms to help produce and manage social media content.
-Many platforms have the capabilities to do all your social media in one place to save you time and headaches.
+With all the demands on our time, it can be challenging to carve out time for tweets.
+Developing a social media content calendar to help create time for social media is crucial.
+Many applications and platforms help produce and manage social media content.
+Many platforms can do all your social media in one place to save you time and headaches.

-Hootsuite and Buffer are two social media management platforms that allow you to schedule a specific time to post your content onto multiple social media channels.
-That way you can avoid the headaches of waiting until the last minute to come up with good, relevant content.
-And our favorite tool, HubSpot, will even automatically post your content at optimal times throughout the day, based on your audience engagement and other metrics.
+Hootsuite and Buffer are two social media management platforms that allow you to schedule a specific time to post your content on multiple social media channels.
+That way, you can avoid the headaches of waiting until the last minute to develop good, relevant content.
+And our favorite tool, HubSpot, will automatically post your content at optimal times throughout the day based on your audience engagement and other metrics.

 Measuring the ROI

-It’s important for B2B marketers to track ROI and what social media posts are generating leads.
-Of course, it’s still important to keep in mind the number of likes, comments, and shares, but monetarily it is more important to focus your efforts on lead generation.
+B2B marketers need to track ROI and what social media posts are generating leads.
+Of course, it’s still important to remember the number of likes, comments, and shares, but monetarily it is more important to focus your efforts on lead generation.
 Lead generation is where you can clearly follow and track your success.

 Finding Relevant Content to Share with Your Audience

-Try to implement relevant content that pertains to your business into your social media strategy.
+Try to implement relevant content for your business into your social media strategy.
 Use outside sources to help you connect and engage with your audience.
-Add input to every curate content; this will help establish trust and communication.
+Add input to every curated content to help establish trust and communication.

-Social media KPIs help businesses recognize how well their campaigns are executed and if they have to modify their strategy.
-To be successful, focus on the major KPI’s, and narrow it down to one or two.
+Social media KPIs help businesses recognize how well their campaigns are executed and if they must modify their strategy.
+To be successful, focus on the significant KPIs, and narrow it down to one or two.
 The main goal of social media content creation is to generate leads.
-Generating-leads leads to new customers, which leads to your business making more money.
+Generating leads leads to new customers, which leads to your business making more money.

-• How frequently people engage with your brand
+• How frequently do people engage with your brand

 • Where people become aware of your brand